MobilityData/GTFS_Realtime_Best-Practices/en/Frequency-based.md

-## Practice Recommendations Organized by Case
+## Practice Recommendations Organized by Use Case

 ### Frequency-based trips